-- 1. Explain why a fraction a/b is equivalent to a fraction $(n \times a)/(n \times b)$ by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the same size.
-Use this principle to recognize and generate equivalent fractions. - Chapter 10: 10-1 through 10-6 continued
+1. Explain why a fraction a/b is equivalent to a fraction $(n \times a)/(n \times b)$ by using visual fraction models, with attention to how the number and size of the parts differ even though the two fractions themselves are the continued

-Compare two fractions with different numerators and different denominators, e.g., by creating common denominators or numerators, or by comparing to a benchmark fraction such as 1/2.
-Recognize that Chapter 10: 10-7 through 10-11
+N NUMBER AND OPERATIONS - FRACTIONS Grade 4 Content Standards Sadlier Math, Grade 4 same size.
+Use this principle to recognize and generate equivalent fractions, including fractions greater than 1.
+2. Compare two fractions with different numerators and different denominators, e.g., by creating common denominators or numerators, or by comparing to a benchmark fraction such as 1/2.
+Recognize that comparisons are valid only when the two fractions refer to the same whole.
+Record the results of comparisons with symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.
+Chapter 10: 10-7 through 10-11